 In reality, Open MRI’s are just as effective in terms of accuracy.
 In many cases, they can actually produce a better picture because it’s easier to get the positioning of the examined body part just right.
 In claustrophobic patients, it’s easier to get a better picture because they’ll be less nervous and more likely to sit still. (more…)

-The summer season is in full swing and athletes across Connecticut are taking advantage of the beautiful weather.
 Here in New England, action sports are some of the most popular hobbies among individuals of all age groups which can unfortunately lead to sports concussions.
 With intense ongoing research surrounding CTE, you can turn to this blog to learn a little more about sports concussions and the potential for follow up medical imaging.

 Although in majority of circumstances, any form of medical imaging is unnecessary, cases where symptoms may suggest a more serious injury, a medical imaging scan is strongly suggested within the first 48 hours of injury.